saltyorg/docs/docs/apps/nginx.md

 ## Usage

 Visit <https://nginx.iYOUR_DOMAIN_NAMEi>.

+Nginx is deployed with configuration files at `/opt/nginx/`.
+Place website files in `/opt/nginx/www/` and edit site configs in `/opt/nginx/nginx/site-confs/`.
+Restart with `docker restart nginx` to apply changes.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->